-This is part 2 of The Rationalist Option on Communio Sanctorum, History of the Christian Church.
+This is Part 2 of The Rationalist Option on Communio Sanctorum, History of the Christian Church.

 Leibniz came to the attention of the world in 1672, when he was sent on an unofficial ambassadorial mission to Paris.
 The purpose of this trip was to present Louis XIV with a plan he’d worked out for the invasion of Egypt, by which he hoped to distract the Sun King from ambitions he might have toward Germany.
-Nothing came of Leibniz’s plans along that line, although Napoleon seems to have adopted his strategy a century later.
+Nothing came of Leibniz’s diplomacy, although Napoleon seems to have adopted his strategy a century later.
 In any case, while in Paris, Leibniz took the opportunity to meet with all the luminaries in the foremost city of culture in Europe.
-He studied mathematics, quickly becoming one of the foremost mathematicians in the world, and made a number of important discoveries, including differential calculus, for which thousands of college students have hated him ever since.
+He studied mathematics, quickly becoming one of the foremost mathematicians in the world, and made a number of important discoveries, including differential calculus, for which tens of thousands of students have hated him ever since.
 He also proudly demonstrated an extraordinary mechanical calculator he had built.

-Despite Leibniz’s virtual single-handed attempt to kick-start the German Enlightenment, it didn’t get rolling until the 18th C. Prussia, largest of the German states, took the lead, as its rulers sought to drag their country into the modern era.
+Despite Leibniz’s virtual single-handed attempt to kick-start the German Enlightenment, it didn’t get rolling until the 18th C. Prussia, the largest of the German states, took the lead, as its rulers sought to drag their country into the modern era.
 Frederick Wilhelm, who came to the throne in 1713, reformed the economy after staying with relatives in the Netherlands.

 Wilhelm, a careful Lutheran, had no love for Catholic France, but his son, Frederick II, known as Frederick the Great, was a quite different person than his father.
 Upon his accession to the throne in 1740, he set about building on his father’s practical reforms with a program of cultural renovation.
-Among his first acts as ruler was to recall from exile Christian Wolff, the leading German philosopher and Leibniz’s heir.
-Frederick II’s enthusiasm for French culture meant the usual coldness between the 2 relams saw a remarkable thaw.
+Among his first acts as ruler was to recall from exile Christian Wolff, the leading German philosopher, and Leibniz’s heir.
+Frederick II’s enthusiasm for French culture meant the usual coldness between the two realms saw a remarkable thaw.
 French was even spoken in his court, and it was at his invitation Voltaire moved to Prussia in 1749.
-Frederick was also keen to bolster the position of Prussia in Europe, which he did by engaging in a series of wars between the 1740s & 60s.
+Frederick was also keen to bolster the position of Prussia in Europe, which he did by engaging in a series of wars between the 1740s and 60s.

 But Peter was hardly a model of Enlightenment tolerance.
 In 1718, he had his son tortured to death for treason.
-But his reforms were extended and completed by Catherine the Great, a Prussian who became Empress of Russia in 1762.
+Still, his reforms were extended and completed by Catherine the Great, a Prussian who became Empress of Russia in 1762.
 She organizing a coup against her own husband.
-Unlike Peter, Catherine grew up in Western Europe and had thoroughly imbibed the Enlightenment principles.
-She corresponded with Voltaire & and other leading cultural figures; patronized the arts, & founded the famous Hermitage Museum in St Petersburg.
+Unlike Peter, Catherine grew up in Western Europe and had thoroughly imbibed Enlightenment principles.
+She corresponded with Voltaire and other leading cultural figures; patronized the arts, and founded the famous Hermitage Museum in St Petersburg.
 Catherine was also a skilled diplomat, and as the most powerful monarch in Europe, extended Russian influence throughout the continent.

 Okay, so, you’re wondering how this is church history.
-I thought it wise to spend a little time charting the broad outlines of the Enlightenment so we could see how the thinking it produced effected theology.
+I thought it wise to spend a little time charting the broad outlines of the Enlightenment so we could see how the thinking it produced affected theology.

 That happens with the advent of Rationalism.

-Parallel to that, there appeared a growing confidence in the powers of reason.
-Often, these 2 trends were combined in an effort to show the degree to which the order of nature coincides with the order of reason.
+Parallel to that, there appeared growing confidence in the powers of reason.
+Often, these two trends were combined in an effort to show the degree to which the order of nature coincides with the order of reason.
 This can be seen, for instance, in the work of Galileo, who was convinced the entire natural world was a system of mathematical relations, and that the ideal of knowledge was the reduction of all phenomena to their quantitative expression.
 Every success of such efforts seemed to confirm the most optimistic expectations of the power of reason.

-This all led to the philosophy of René Descartes in the first half of the 17th C. His system was based on a great confidence in mathematical reasoning, joined to a profound distrust of all that is not absolutely certain.
+This all led to the philosophy of René Descartes in the first half of the 17th C. His system was based on great confidence in mathematical reasoning, joined to a profound distrust of all that is not absolutely certain.
 He compared his philosophical method to geometry, a discipline that accepts only what is an undeniable axiom or has been rationally proven.

 In applying his method, Descartes felt he ought to begin with an attitude of universal doubt, making sure that, once he found something he could not doubt, he would be certain of its truth.
 He then found that undeniable first truth in his own existence.
 He could doubt everything, but not that the doubting subject existed.
 “I think, therefore I am,” became the starting point for his philosophy.
-But this I whose existence cannot be doubted, is only the subject as a thinker.
-The existence of his body wasn’t proven, so m must be doubted.
+But this I whose existence cannot be doubted is only the subject as a thinker.
+The existence of his body wasn’t proven, so must be doubted.

-Before proving his existence as a body, Descartes felt he could prove the existence of God.
+Before proving his existence as a body, Descartes felt he could, get this >> Prove the existence of God.
 He found in his mind the idea of a “more perfect being,” and since his mind could not produce such an idea, which was above itself, it must have been placed there by God.
-Therefore, Descartes’s 2nd conclusion was that God exists.
+Therefore, Descartes’s second conclusion was that God exists.
 It was only then, on the basis of the existence of God, and of trust in the divine perfection, that Descartes felt free to move on to prove the existence of the world and of his own body.

 Descartes was a profoundly religious man who hoped his philosophy would be found useful by theologians.
 But not all agreed with him.
 Many theologians feared the challenge of Cartesianism—as his philosophy was called.
-The universal doubt Descartes proposed as his starting point seemed to some as a kind of crass skepticism.
+The universal doubt Descartes proposed as his starting point seemed to some a kind of crass skepticism.
 The faculties of several universities declared Aristotelianism was the philosophical system best suited to Christian theology, and there were those who declared Cartesianism lead to heresy.
-Dismayed, Descartes decided to leave his native France moved to Sweden, where he lived the rest of his life.
+Dismayed, Descartes decided to leave his native France.
+He moved to Sweden, where he lived the rest of his life.

 But he was not without supporters.
 In France, those intellectual circles where Jansenism had been popular embraced Cartesianism.
 Eventually, others among the more orthodox also took it up, and debates continued for a long time.

+To this Locke added another level of knowledge, that of probability.
+Probability works like this; You and I have repeatedly experienced someone’s existence; let’s call him George.
 We know George.
-He’s a friend we see a coupe times a week.
-When George isn’t standing in front of us, we still have reason to believe He exists, even though at that moment, we have not bare empirical basis to believe him so.
+He’s a friend we see a couple of times a week.
+When George isn’t standing in front of us, we still have reason to believe He exists, even though at that moment, we have no purely empirical basis to believe in his existence.
 Still, sound judgment gives us reason to discern the probability of George’s existence.
 Locke said that this judgment of probability allows us to get on with the practical affairs in life.

 Faith, Locke said, is assent to knowledge derived from revelation rather than reason.
 Therefore, although highly probable, knowledge derived by faith can’t be certain.
 Reason and judgment must be used in order to measure the degree of probability of what we believe by faith.
 For this reason, Locke opposed the “fanatical enthusiasm” of those who think that all they say is based on divine revelation.
 For the same reason, he defended religious toleration.
 Intolerance is born out of the muddled thinking that confuses the probable judgments of faith with the certainty of empirical reason.
 Besides, toleration is based on the very nature of society.
 The state does not have the authority to limit the freedom of its citizens in matters such as their personal religion.

 In 1695, Locke published a treatise, The Reasonableness of Christianity, in which he claimed Christianity is the most reasonable of religions.
 He said the core of Christianity is the existence of God and faith in Christ as Messiah.
-But Locke didn’t believe the Christian Faith had added anything of importance to what could in any case have been known by the proper use of reason and judgment.
+But Locke didn’t believe the Christian Faith had added anything of importance to what could, in any case, have been known by the proper use of reason and judgment.
 In the final analysis, Christianity was little more than a very clear expression of truths and laws that others could have known by their natural faculties.

-Others would come along later and drive a wedge between faith & reason, divorcing them into different camps.
+Others would come along later and drive a wedge between faith and reason, divorcing them into different camps.
 And in the settlement, Faith would be left impoverished while Reason drove off with all the goodies.

 One of those who drove the wagon was David Hume in the mid-18th C. In my estimation, Hume can be blamed for the post-modern tendency of knee-jerk negativity toward absolutes.
 An illustration may best help to describe his philosophy, or better, his anti-philosophy.
 Hume was skeptical of reason, saying the only reason, reason seems to work is because of mental habits we’ve developed.
-In other words, Descartes’ doubt didn’t go far enough; he ought to have doubted his own ability to reason.
+In other words, In Hume’s system, Descartes’ doubt didn’t go far enough; he ought to have doubted his own ability to reason.

-Hume maintained, for instance that no one has ever experienced what we call cause and effect.
-We’ve seen, for instance, when a pool ball collides with another ball, there’s a noise & the second ball moves off in some direction.
+Hume maintained, for instance, that no one has ever experienced what we call cause and effect.
+We’ve seen, for instance, when a pool ball collides with another ball, there’s a noise and the second ball moves off in some direction.
 If we repeat that several times, we see similar results.
 So we conclude by the power of reason that the movement of the first ball caused the movement of the other.
 But, Hume contended, we’ve not seen any such thing.
 All we’ve witnessed is a series of phenomena, and our mind has linked them by means of the notion of cause and effect.
-This last step, taken by any who see a series of phenomena that are seemingly related, has no basis in empirical observation.
+This last step, Hume claimed, taken by any who see a series of phenomena that are seemingly related, has no basis in empirical observation.
 It is rather the result of our mental habits.
 So, by an empiricists’ definition, that’s not rational knowledge.

 We’ll talk about later developments in Philosophy and their impact on theology in a later episode.